CloudVMware

 Prerequisites

-To test your vSphere environment with cnspec, you must have:
+To scan vSphere with cnspec, you must have:

-To scan vSphere, cnspec connects to the vCenter Server or ESXi host API using a username and password.
+cnspec connects to vCenter Server or an ESXi host using a username and password.
 The connection string format is USER@DOMAIN@HOST.

-For security, create a dedicated read-only user in vCenter rather than using an administrator account:
+For least-privilege access, create a dedicated read-only user in vCenter rather than using an administrator account:

 1. In the vSphere Client, select Administration > Roles and clone the Read-only role.

-2. Edit the cloned role to add Global > Settings permission.
+2. Edit the cloned role to add the Global > Settings permission.

 3. Under Administration > Users and Groups, create a new user (for example, mondoo-read).

-4. Under Administration > Global Permissions, assign the read-only role to the new user with Propagate to children enabled.
+4. Under Administration > Global Permissions, assign the cloned role to the new user with Propagate to children enabled.

-Before running a full scan, verify that cnspec can connect by opening a cnspec shell:
+Confirm that cnspec can reach your vSphere environment by opening a cnspec shell:

 cnspec shell vsphere mondoo-read@vsphere.local@VCENTER_IP --ask-pass